 Can Keratoconus be Stabilised?

-If we find that your keratoconus is changing, then we will recommend that you have corneal cross linking treatment.
-This treatment is available on the NHS.
-We will arrange a referral (either through the NHS or privately).
+If we find that your keratoconus progressing, we will recommend you have corneal cross linking treatment.
+This treatment is available on the NHS and we will arrange a referral (either through the NHS or privately).
 Corneal cross linking is not suitable for everyone.
-If your keratoconus has advanced to a stage where the cornea is too thin, then treatment may not be possible.
+If your keratoconus has advanced to a stage where the cornea is too thin, then treatment is not possible.

-Corneal Cross Linking (CXL) has been shown to stop the progression of keratoconus in 90% of patients.
+Corneal Cross Linking (CXL) has been shown to stop the progression of keratoconus in 90% of patients for approximately 7 years, As keratoconus tends not to progress later on in life, patients over 40 are generally not advised to have cross linking.

 Options without Contact Lenses